wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 | Session Expiry Time | The time in minutes after which the user session expires.
 For a seamless experience, the session expiry value should match the refresh token expiry time of the OIDC application in your Identity Provider.               | 10080 Minutes (7 Days)                   |
 | Additional Scopes | All additional scopes required by the web application.
 The following scopes will be added by default. `openid`, `profile`, `email`, and scopes required to invoke subscribed APIs.               | none                   |

+!!! note
+    If you need to change these configurations after deployment, you can do so by clicking on the **Authentication Settings** button on the **Set Up** card.

 ## Step 4.a: Manage OAuth Keys with Choreo Built-in Identity Provider